 Do you recall when crowds were suspicious of people wearing face masks publicly?
 On April 3, 2020, those without them suddenly began attracting askance.
 You may now be acquiring a collection of face masks as fashion accessories.
 Fear that some version of the virus is lurking may extend this habit of donning masks after vaccines are available.

 “Some people refuse to wear masks, regardless of state and government recommendations.
-Many of those with objections cite the mistaken belief the requirement is unconstitutional, and under their theory, one cannot be forced to wear a mask,” city manager Norman McNickle said in a statement.
+Many of those with objections cite the mistaken belief that the requirement is unconstitutional, and under their theory, one cannot be forced to wear a mask,” city manager Norman McNickle said in a statement.
 “No law or court supports this view.”

 We now routinely wash our hands, keys, groceries, desks, countertops, and floors.
 Will the customary greeting of shaking hands ever make a comeback?
 Dr. Anthony Fauci, the National Institute of Allergies and Infectious Diseases (NIAID) director, said Americans will wash hands more frequently and should never shake hands again.
 What began as a precaution might become an obsessive disorder.